Florida Man’s Lego Roller Coaster Might Break A Guinness World Record

 “I get to play with LEGOs in front of thousands of people.”

-Burrows’ theme park and roller coaster use more than 2,000 Lego figures throughout the theme park including the people riding the roller coaster.
+Burrows’ theme park and roller coaster use more than 2,000 Lego figures throughout, including the people riding the roller coaster.

 The Lego expert explains that his process is very involved, and it’s about knowing when you are finally done.